-Exploring residential treatment centers, rehab centers and other treatment facilities can be overwhelming during times of distress.
+Exploring inpatient treatment centers, rehab centers and other treatment facilities can be overwhelming during times of distress.
 Below are some of the most common questions we hear from parents & families, adults and seniors who are researching Vermilion Behavioral Health System and other types of treatment for behavioral disorders, substance abuse and mood disorders.

 Information for Parents